Visit Kruger Park

 Before you make a safari in the Kruger Park, it is important to consider how to get there.
 From Johannesburg it is a 500 kilometer drive to the Malelane Gate or the Crocodile Bridge Gate, two of the entrance gates to the park.
-A lot of people also tend to visit Hoedspruit (450 km from Johannesburg) and stay there for a few nights while on Safari.
+A lot of people also tend to visit Hoedspruit which is 450 km (279 miles) from Johannesburg and stay there for a few nights while on Safari.
 You have the opportunity to go on an organized trip tour or rent a car from Hoedspruit.

 Where to stayLocated on the banks of the Oliphants River, Southern Sands Eco Lodge offers tents accommodation in the Ndlovumzi Nature Reserve.
+We highly recommend this eco lodge.
 The tents are great, modern and tastefully furnished in the middle of nature.
 We also loved their pool, such a welcome treat after a day of exploring.

 With very warm hosts you would want to stay here forever.
 On booking.com they get a well deserved average rating of 9.6.

 Best time to visit